-Setting up my classroom so that my students WANT to be there is always a goal, but even more important is setting up so that I want to be there.
+Setting up my ESOL classroom so that my students WANT to be there is always a goal, but even more important is setting up so that I want to be there.
 I like to incorporate elements that bring me joy, like bright colors, lighting, functionality and organization.
-As an elementary ESOL teacher, I typically don’t have a classroom, or “space,” to call my own, but I’ve been very lucky the past several years, so let me show you my 5 essential elements to setting up a classroom. ✨
+As an elementary ESOL teacher, I typically don’t have a classroom, or “space,” to call my own, but I’ve been very lucky the past few years.
+Here are my ESOL classroom setup tips and the 5 must-have elements I wouldn’t want to do without. ✨

 Lighting is an important element that really impacts mood (especially mine, LOL).
 I like a calm and relaxed setting, so I have a variety of lighting elements which allows me to choose whether or not to have the overhead lights on.
 The overheads are usually off, which is how I like it, and the kids do too.